astronomer/docs/learn/airflow-weaviate.md

 ## Why use Airflow with Weaviate?

-Weaviate allows you to store and search for objects with vectors based on object-similarity.
-Many modern machine learning models use vector embeddings, such as [LLMs](https://en.wikipedia.org/wiki/Large_language_model) or [ResNet](https://arxiv.org/abs/1512.03385).
+Weaviate allows you to store objects alongside their vector embeddings and to query these objects based on their similarity in n-dimensional vector space.
+Vector embeddings are key components of many modern machine learning models such as [LLMs](https://en.wikipedia.org/wiki/Large_language_model) or [ResNet](https://arxiv.org/abs/1512.03385).

 Integrating Weaviate with Airflow into one end-to-end machine learning pipeline allows you to: